bstefanescu/qutejs/web/doc/docs/plugins/routing.md

 ## Router Methods

-### `Qute.Router(mapping)`
+### `Qute.Router(appOrComponent, mapping)`

 The router constructor.
-The mapping argument is optional and contains route definitions.

-### `install(coponentOrApp)`
+Takes two arguments:

-Install the router in the given `Qute Application`.
-You can pass as argument either a [Qute Application instance](#/app/instance), either a component (in which case the application bound to the component will be used).
+* appOrComponent - required - the applicaiton instance to install the router to.
+Can also be a ViewModel component (in which case the application bound to the component will be used)

-Returns back the router instance.
+* mappinng - optional - a object containing route definitions.

 ### `map(bindings)`

-Add the given path mappings
+Add the given path mappings.
+Returns back the route instance.

 ### `add(path, to)`

-Add a single path mapping
+Add a single path mapping.
+Returns back the route instance.

 ### `start(options)`